Marcus Bell (Chair of Governors)

-Marcus has been a parent governor since 2012 and has been the chair of the governing body since 2013.
-He lives at Cranbrook and has four children at the school: two in year 4 and two in Reception (all twins!).
+Marcus has been a governor since 2012 and has been the chair of the governing body since 2013.
+He lives at Cranbrook and has four children: all of who attended Cranbrook Primary School until moving onto secondary school.
 Marcus works within the Race Disparity Unit of the Cabinet Office, in London.

 John has lived in Cranbrook since 1974.
 He taught economics at Cranbrook School where he was also responsible for university applications as well as helping with sport and serving as an elected Teacher Governor, retiring five years ago.

 His wife also works with young people while both his daughters enjoyed their days at Cranbrook CE Primary before going on to Angley School (now High Weald), Cranbrook School and university.

 John has been on the governing body for four years, chairing the Resources committee and acting as vice-chair.
 He is committed to the cause of state education in the town.

 Andrew grew up in Cranbrook and attended both Cranbrook Primary School and Cranbrook School.
 Following university, he began a career in education working first at Abingdon School and then Cheltenham College, where he held various positions including Head of Geography, Senior Tutor and Assistant Head.
 Having retired in 2017, he moved back to Cranbrook and, in addition to becoming a school governor, he has joined St Dunstan’s PCC, is a member of the Cranbrook Literature Festival committee and is one of the leaders of the local well-being walks.
 In terms of leisure interests, Andrew enjoys travel and is a committed supporter of Kent County Cricket and Gillingham FC.